craxzyvcxz/torghost-for-windows/README.md

 This is **NOT a full VPN**.
-Some applications may bypass the proxy and use your normal internet connection.
+Some applications may bypass the proxy and use your normal internet connection. so you must use a a real vpn before connecting if you want to be extra safe you could go wiht proton or mullvad so like vpn then open tor.exe and then open the script and enjoy extra safety

 ## Troubleshooting